hspark15429/rag_llm_proj/README.md

 ## Configuration

-- The application uses the "tinyllama" model from Ollama.
+- The application uses the "llama3" model from Ollama.
 Ensure Ollama is installed and the model is available.
 - The vector store and database files are stored in the `db` directory.
 - Various text splitting strategies are available.
 Modify the `text_splitter` variable in `app.py`'s upload_pdf() to experiment with different chunking methods.